-1. Information on road conditions from the County Highway Department, transportation staff, sheriff's department, and actually driving the roads.

-2. We must give careful consideration to the roads in our district.
-Even if your road looks clear, travel elsewhere in the district may be dangerous.

-- 3. The amount of snow and ice accumulated.

-- 4. Whether precipitation is continuing.

-- 5. Power outage that affects heating or electricity in our facilities.

-6. Temperature and wind chill as we consider the students that wait outside for the bus each day.

-7. Weather predictions, while not always accurate, are also considered.
+- 1. Information on road conditions from the County Highway Department, transportation staff, sheriff's department, and actually driving the roads. - 2.
+We must give careful consideration to the roads in our district.
+Even if your road looks clear, travel elsewhere in the district may be dangerous. - 3.
+Amount of snow and ice accumulated. - 4.
+Whether precipitation is continuing. - 5.
+Power outage that affects heating or electricity in our facilities. - 6.
+Temperature and wind chill as we consider the students that wait outside for the bus each day. - 7.
+Weather predictions, while not always accurate, are also considered.

-WHO MAKES THE DECISION?